Sagar-modelling/Handwriting_Recognition_CRNN_LSTM/README.md

 ![Screenshot from 2021-10-06 02-28-41](https://user-images.githubusercontent.com/67474853/136101933-b1ce90a0-f7b2-46d6-9945-759677061079.png)
 # Further Improvement
-* Using MDLSTM to recognize whole paragraph at once Scan, Attend and Read: End-to-End Handwritten Paragraph Recognition with MDLSTM Attention
 * Line segementation can be added for full paragraph text recognition.
-For line segmentation you can use A* path planning algorithm or CNN model to seperate paragraph into lines.
+For line segmentation you can use A* path planning algorithm or CNN model or opencv to
+  seperate paragraph into lines.
 * Better Image preprocessing such as: reduce backgoround noise to handle real time image more accurately.
-  Better Decoding approach to improve accuracy.
-Some of the CTC Decoder found here
+* Better Decoding approach to improve accuracy.
+Some of the CTC Decoder found here.
+* Using MxNet framework to recognize whole paragraph at once Scan, Attend and Read: End-to-End Handwritten Paragraph Recognition.
+* Modifying and extending the CRNN+LSTM+CTC architecture for Hindi Handwriting text segmentation and recognition.